 The xv6 kernel's lack of a malloc-like allocator that can provide memory for small objects prevents the kernel from using sophisticated data structures that would require dynamic allocation.
+A more elaborate kernel would likely allocate many different sizes of small blocks, rather than (as in xv6) just 4096-byte blocks; a real kernel allocator would need to handle small allocations as well as large ones.

-Memory allocation is a perennial hot topic, the basic problems being efficient use of limited memory and preparing for unknown future requests [8].
+Memory allocation is a perennial hot topic, the basic problems being efficient use of limited memory and preparing for unknown future requests [9].
 Today people care more about speed than space efficiency.
-In addition, a more elaborate kernel would likely allocate many different sizes of small blocks, rather than (as in xv6) just 4096-byte blocks; a real kernel allocator would need to handle small allocations as well as large ones.

 - 1. Parse RISC-V's device tree to find the amount of physical memory the computer has. - 2.
 Write a user program that grows its address space by one byte by calling sbrk(1).
 Run the program and investigate the page table for the program before the call to sbrk and after the call to sbrk.
 How much space has the kernel allocated?
 What does the PTE for the new memory contain? - 3.
 Modify xv6 to use super pages for the kernel. - 4.
-Modify xv6 so that when a user program dereferences a null pointer, it will receive an exception.
-That is, modify xv6 so that virtual address 0 isn't mapped for user programs. - 5.
 Unix implementations of exec traditionally include special handling for shell scripts.
 If the file to execute begins with the text #!, then the first line is taken to be a program to run to interpret the file.
 For example, if exec is called to run myprog arg1 and myprog 's first line is #!/interp, then exec runs /interp with command line /interp myprog arg1.
-Implement support for this convention in xv6.

-6. Implement address space randomization for the kernel.
+Implement support for this convention in xv6. - 5.
+Implement address space layout randomization for the kernel.